 The department utilized the TABE® at the beginning of a person's incarceration to test reading levels and to determine an incarcerated person's educational needs.
 The department is switching the initial assessment to be the Comprehensive Adult Student Assessment Systems (CASAS) test, which, previously, has been given upon assignment to education.
 The CASAS requires less time to administer, resulting in less test fatigue and more accurate scores.
 Since the CASAS and TABE® both test for the same types of academic standards, performance expectations, and grade-level equivalents, the department is switching solely to the CASAS to reduce duplicative testing, and the amount of time and work spent administering the test.
-The complete transition to administering CASAS during reception was expected to occur by the end of 2022 but has been delayed due to Strategic Offender Management System (SOMS) programming.
-The department estimates the training of testing coordinators statewide will be completed in August 2023, followed by full implementation.
+The complete transition to administering CASAS during reception was expected to occur by the end of 2022 but was delayed due to Strategic Offender Management System (SOMS) programming.
+The department replaced the TABE® with the CASAS at reception in August 2023.

 The CASAS test categorizes students with a need for education into one of four levels according to their reading ability.
 Adult Basic Education I (ABE I) is for students who score from 0.0 to 3.9, Adult Basic Education II (ABE II) is for students who score from 4.0 to 6.9, and Adult Basic Education III (ABE III) is for students who score from 7.0 to 8.9.
-General Education Development (GED) is for students who score 9.0 and above.
+General Education Development (GED) and High School is for students who score 9.0 and above.